 He wants to be fair and listen to all the voices on the team, but not spend too much time emailing and Skyping back and forth.
 He’s read about the benefits of the dot voting method and decides to use Decido so having remote team members won’t be a problem - and it’s free.

-Michelle is the sales director in a small furniture company.
-The last few team meetings haven’t been very successful and she’s noticing a slight resentment towards attending a weekly hour long meetings when they have tough targets to reach this quarter.
+Michelle is the sales director of a small furniture company.
+The last few team meetings haven’t been very successful and she’s noticing a slight resentment towards attending weekly hour-long meetings when they have tough targets to reach this quarter.

 Sprint retrospectives are a great tool for continuous improvement in an Agile/Scrum development team.
 Thomas and his team, however, usually come up with many more ideas and potential changes than they can realistically do in the next iteration.